 Further mechanical work followed including detail engineering work exceeding some 5000 hours by Mr Dennis Cathcart of EDEC Industries in Sydney which greatly enhanced the operation and authenticity of this important Royal car.

 Under the ownership of Mr Malcolm Johns, 1524 has been returned as close as possible to its original specification with meticulous attention having been applied to the mechanics & ancillary units of the chassis so that it is now is superlative order.

 Rolls-Royce attempted for many years to persuade the British Royal family to order Rolls-Royce motor cars.
-This vehicle is certainly one of the very first to have been used in Royal capacity and with its important Angus family history is unique in this
+This vehicle is certainly one of the very first to have been used in Royal capacity and with its important Angus family history is unique in this respect.

 Back to sales vehicles